-If you’d like to subscribe to the Parenting Science news feed, RIGHT-click on the orange RSS button (on the lower left) and paste the URL into your RSS reader.
+If you’d like to subscribe to the Parenting Science news feed, RIGHT-click on the RSS button (the last black button listed under the heading "Follow Us" to the right of this text) and paste the URL into your RSS reader.

 Don't see anything new?